 AESTHETICS AND SCIENCE

 - Citizen Sci-Art: In 2015 I started a collaboration with local print-maker Lynn Taylor to research ways to integrate social art (participatory/citizen Sci-Art) with community conservation issues surrounding predator-erradication and biodiversity.
 We kicked off with a workshop and exhibition with the Stewart Island community (see Lynn’s description on her blog).
 In 2016 we extended this with the Otago Peninsula communities and OPBG. [watch this space but here is more from Lynn and our advert Citizen SciArt_smallAdvert]

-- Art + Anatomy; Art + Neuroscience; Art + Light: I have helped to evaluate and facilitate several collaboratives between the Dunedin School of Art & science departments within the University (see ODT article here); in 2017/8 I am co-coordinator of the Project: Art + Ocean.
+- Art + Ocean, Art + Anatomy; Art + Neuroscience; Art + Light: I facilitate and evaluate an annual collaborative project between the Dunedin School of Art & Otago University’s science departments (see ODT article here); in 2017/8 I am co-coordinator of the Project: Art + Ocean.
 Several papers document this research.
 (1) Art and Anatomy: The structure and function of an art-science collaboration.
 Rock, J., and S. Howard.
 Scope: Contemporary Research Topics in Art & Design.
 (2) Seeing science “through new eyes” in an Art and Neuroscience Collaboration.
 2014 Howard, S. and J. Rock.
 Scope: Contemporary Research Topics in Art & Design.
 (3) Art–Science and the Viewing Public: Illuminating Observations from “Art and Light” Viewers.
 2016.
 Napper, R. and J. Rock.
 Scope: Contemporary Research Topics in Art & Design.